laudcharlesochei/aws-course-lab-manual/lab-07-7/README.md

 ## Lab Overview

 In this lab, you will transform the monolithic Coffee Suppliers application into two separate microservices  - a **Customer-facing (read-only)** service and an **Employee/Admin (full CRUD)** service.
 You will containerize both services using Docker and test them locally or in **GitHub Codespaces**.

 Since AWS Cloud9 is no longer available for new users, this lab uses **GitHub Codespaces** as the cloud development environment and **GitHub** for version control.
-Youâ€™ll also prepare the setup for **Amazon ECS deployment**.
+You will also prepare the setup for **Amazon ECS deployment**.

 ---